I am no stranger to Obstacle Racing.

 Once you have decided on all this you can begin your training.

-I recommend training specific for your event.
+I recommend training specifically for your event.

-So do your research, learn about the event that you will be competing in and what obstacles you may face.
+So do your research, and learn about the event that you will be competing in and what obstacles you may face.

 From my experience I recommend including these exercises in your training: